 Pauline Pointon – Service Manager and Counsellor

 Appointed to this post in November 2015, I am a Person-Centred Counsellor who has worked in the field of substance misuse since 2004.
 I am passionate about facilitating recovery in a holistic way and extremely committed to promoting the work of Footsteps in Warrington and St Helens.

 I am supported by an experienced, highly qualified and dedicated team and together we strive to empower our clients to make positive changes in their own lives.

 Helena Boulton – Family Worker, Counsellor and Management Assistant

-I have been in post at Footsteps since May 2015 and in the short time since, I have been able to appreciate the huge impact drug and alcohol misuse can have on individuals and their family dynamics.
+I have been in post at Footsteps since May 2015 and in that time I have been able to appreciate the huge impact drug and alcohol misuse can have on an individual and their families dynamics.